-National Bikini Day celebrates the invention and popularisation of the iconic two-piece swimwear garment that is prominent worldwide.
+National Bikini Day celebrates the popular two-piece swimwear garment, the bikini.
 This day is an opportunity for bikini wearers, swimsuit designers and enthusiasts to appreciate the versatility, style, and confidence that the bikini exudes.
-As a fashion symbol that represents freedom and empowerment, National Bikini Day encourages the appreciation and embracing of the bikini in all its forms.
+As a fashion symbol that represents freedom and empowerment, National Bikini Day encourages the appreciation of the bikini in all its forms.

-National Bikini Day in the United Kingdom is observed in a variety of ways.
-It may include sharing pictures of favourite bikini moments on social media, trying on new bikini styles or simply heading to the beach to confidently show off their favourite swimwear.
+National Bikini Day can be observed by sharing pictures of favourite bikini moments on social media, trying on new bikini styles or simply heading to the beach.
 In recent years, campaigns encouraging body positivity and inclusivity have helped shape National Bikini Day into a celebration of all bodies that sport bikinis, whether it's at the beach or by the pool.
-While this observance is not specific to the UK, National Bikini Day takes place worldwide on the 5th of July.
+National Bikini Day takes place annually on the 5th of July.

 National Bikini Day References and Related Siteswww.history.com: History Bikinis